 The Dog That Inspired: Part I

-I got a text from a hiking buddy saying that the park maintenance guys were trying to catch two small dogs someone had dumped out of a van, so my friends and I headed over to help.
-My friend Laura got out the “good” treats (usually hot dogs) and we were able to contain Noodle, who was a friendly sort by nature.
-But Minnie proved to be a challenge.
-It took me 3 hours to catch her!
-First, I took my big dogs home, then returned to the scene, where Laura was keeping an eye on Minnie.
-I had Noodle with me, and we sat together in the open grass.
-Minnie had just miraculously missed being hit by 2 cars, so I knew chasing her was no longer an option.
+After receiving a text from a hiking buddy saying that the park maintenance guys were trying to catch two small dogs someone had dumped out of a van, my friends and I headed over to help.
+Hiking buddy Laura got out the “good” treats (hot dogs) and we were able to entice and contain Noodle, who was a friendly sort by nature.

 Such a chaotic capture was probably a harbinger of things to come.
 And that’s Minnie in a nutshell.